wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 From: [BagIt on Wikipedia](https://en.wikipedia.org/wiki/BagIt)

-Access copies may be in the same format as the archival copy, or a derivative format if this is more appropriate for access.
-For example, we would store high bitrate video masters as archival copies and lower bitrate videos as access copies.
-Any additional preservation formats created during the ingest workflow will be treated in the same way as any other asset, with separate archival and access copies.
+Any additional preservation formats created during the ingest workflow will be treated in the same way as any other asset and stored alongside the original files.
+Workflow systems are expected to record the link between original and derviatives assets in the METS files provided as part of the bag.

 #### Bag description